harshil1712/full-stack-ai-app-workshop/data-persistence/README.md

 npx wrangler d1 execute DB --command="PRAGMA table_list"
 ```
 9. Use this table to store the city, and the generated image prompt in the `/api/generate/prompt` endpoint.
-10. Create a dynamic GET endpoint that generates image for a given ID - `/api/generate/image/:id`
+10. Update the `/api/generate/image` endpoint to be dynamic such that it generates image for a given ID - `/api/generate/image/:id`
 11. Run the development server

 ```sh